 Central Europe is home to some of the most pro and anti-EU populations

-Despite their simultaneous accession to the EU and the unity displayed by their governments on several European issues, young Czechs, Slovaks, Hungarians, and Poles have surprisingly highly diverging views on the matter.
+Despite their simultaneous accession to the EU and the unity displayed by their governments on several key European issues, young Czechs, Slovaks, Hungarians, and Poles have surprisingly diverging views on the matter.

 The Czech Republic is, by far, the most Eurosceptic country of Central Europe: only 42% of young Czechs (students, young professionals) have a good image of the EU.
 This is the lowest rate in the region, corroborating numerous past surveys and studies on a now well-documented “Czech scepticism”.
 Such figures may seem particularly alarming, considering that young generations are, in this country, the most pro-EU segment of the population: at the national level, it’s estimated that only 25 to 30% of Czechs view the EU in a positive light, making it the second most Eurosceptic member state behind… Greece, the only country consistently faring worse in Eurobarometers.

 On the contrary, young Poles and Hungarians stand out as the strongest advocates for EU integration: nearly 75% of Polish and 60% of Hungarians believe the EU is a good thing.
 This overwhelming support of younger generations for the EU should be reminded in light of the current political developments and the face-off between Warsaw, Budapest, and Brussels.

 The third main takeaway of the study: the high level of uncertainty, particularly in former Czechoslovakia.
 Over one-third of young Czechs and Slovaks don’t have a specific opinion on the matter or don’t wish to answer the question.
 Such a high number of indecisive voters, whose political stances remain largely unknown and subject to last-minute changes, increase the uncertainty of election outcomes, as the recent Czech presidential race has demonstrated.

 Central Europe, a bridge between East and West?